docQodly/docs/docs/overview.md

 Welcome to **Qodly**, a hybrid low-code web application development platform.
 The Qodly platform is a fully integrated environment where you can develop, test, deploy, and monitor any web application.

+### What is a low-code development platform?

+To develop a web application with Qodly Studio, you will need a very small amount of code.
+In fact, you might sometimes need no piece of code, you just design the application and Qodly Studio creates all necessary code for you.

+### What is a hybrid development platform?

+//

 ## What is Qodly?